sjsrey/ors/ors_address.md

 Because of our reliance on hard copy journals, too much attention has been placed on documents as the only research artifact - data and software are not part of the scientific corpus.
 Meta-analysis of research areas becomes prohibitively expensive and this severely constrains synthesis of knowledge.
 All of this leads to major problems of irreproducibility.
-Essentially what is being comprised is:
+Essentially what is being compromised is:

 >Science's capacity for self-correction comes from its openness to scrutiny and challenges [@Boulton:2012kx]